 If you want to dive right in, jump down to the next section – if you want to know how this works (which will save you time in troubleshooting later) read on.

-The real challenge is getting that output (in OBS) over to Skype in real-time: Skype (and just about every other common video call software) only accepts video from webcam devices.
+The real challenge is getting that output (in OBS) over to Teams in real-time: Teams (and just about every other common video call software) only accepts video from webcam devices.
 And our desired video stream is no longer coming from a webcam, it’s now a manipulated video stream sitting in OBS.
-We need to get our OBS video stream into something that resembles a webcam, so that we can share the manipulated video stream over to Skype.
+We need to get our OBS video stream into something that resembles a webcam, so that we can share the manipulated video stream over to Teams.
 This is a two-step dance, first we need a virtual webcam (that’s where CamTwist comes into play) and then we need a conduit to get the video output from OBS to CamTwist.

 From here, it’s just a matter of writing everything up and jumping on your call – here’s how to do that: